What is a Kilimanjaro tipping ceremony?

 Companies that use a small mountain crew

-Why doesn’t Follow Alice just add a surcharge to the price of the trip to cover tips?
+Why not just add a surcharge to the trip price?

 A good rule of thumb: plan to tip around 10% of your climb price.